 How to create a sequence in Premiere Pro

-The next step in learning Adobe Premiere Pro is to learn how to create a sequence, which is the meat and foundation of the project.
+The next step in this Adobe Premiere Pro tutorial is to learn how to create a sequence, which is the meat and foundation of the project.
 By Creating the sequence you will be able to manipulate the basic settings of the video, such as the resolution.

 By right-clicking on the video clip you wish to start with, then selecting "New Sequence From Clip," you will create a sequence from the settings of the video file selected.